Australia women's cricket team in Sri Lanka in 2016–17

 Australia women's cricket team toured Sri Lanka in September 2016.
 The tour consisted of a series of four One Day Internationals (ODIs) and one Twenty20 International (T20I).
 Three of the four WODIs were part of the ongoing 2014–16 ICC Women's Championship.
 Australia won the ODI series 4–0 and the one-off T20I match by 10 wickets.
-Australia's margin of victory in the T20I was the largest, by balls remaining, in a women's fixture.
+Australia's margin of victory in the T20I was the largest ever, by balls remaining, in women's T20 cricket history, with 71 balls to spare.